afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 - **Analog multiplexers**: the selected switch is electrically connected to the input pin, whatever voltage it has.
 They work straight with switches.

 - **Digital multiplexers**: the voltage at the selected switch is copied to the input pin, but they are not "electrically connected".
 Does not work straight with switches because they have an undetermined voltage when open.
 In order to work with switches, an external pull resistor is required for each switch, which is unpractical.
+Digital multiplexers are not supported by this project.

 This is the logical circuit for 3 selector pins and 3 input pins using analog multiplexers: